 20-30 minutes at threshold pace (following a warm up) provides a good time-efficient workout.

 Coach Jack Daniels developed the idea of "cruise intervals".
 These are repetitions carried out at threshold pace with relatively short recoveries (usually 1-2 minutes).
 The idea is that by dividing a threshold run into sections with short recoveries, you can achieve the same benefits as a continuous run of the same overall distance, but with less difficulty.

 These are the paces you could maintain for approximately 8 to 15 minutes.

 Interval training is often referred to as "speed training" by distance runners.
 However, it's important to distinguish between this type of session and sessions that actually develop speed.
 While it's true that interval/VO2 Max sessions are performed at a pace typically faster than a distance runner's other training, this pace is still quite a bit slower than top speed.

-This area is perfect for improving your VO2 Max.
-Sessions including repetitions at this pace are hard going.
+Training at these paces is perfect for improving your VO2 Max.
+Bear in mind that sessions including repetitions at this pace are tough.

 As a general guide, the slower pace is suitable for repetitions between 3 and 6 minutes, and the faster pace is suitable for repetitions between 1 and 4 minutes.

 This pace is approximately what you could expect to maintain for two to four minutes.